Quarterly VAT Returns...

 If you are a VAT-registered business you can generally claim back VAT that has been paid for materials or other goods.
 Depending on your circumstances, if your business isn’t registered for VAT, you might be missing out.

 The first thing to be aware of is that there are various VAT schemes for VAT registration.
 However the 2 that are most commonly used are the Flat Rate Scheme (FRS) or Standard Rate and both types need to file quarterly returns.
 We can help you to work out which type of VAT will be the most appropriate for your business.
 There is another set of regulations called VATMOSS that applies to the selling of digital services in the EU that came into force in January 2015.

 Not all goods and services are treated equally when it comes to VAT, with some having a lower rate applied and others being exempt altogether.

 It’s a fine line sometimes - a cake is zero-rated even if it is covered in chocolate, whereas a biscuit is 20% VAT rated even if it is wholly or partly covered in chocolate.
 So it's definitely worth staying on the ball when it comes to the rates that apply to your business.

 While you're generally free to register your business for VAT even if you don't have to, there are situations in which it's compulsory.
 Basically, if you're dealing in goods or services that VAT applies to, you'll need to register within 30 days if your turnover hits the "VAT threshold".

-If you do register for VAT, there's some paperwork to keep up with.
+If you do register for VAT, there's some paperwork to keep up with, which we’ll be glad to assist with.
 You'll need to fill in a VAT return, usually each quarter, and let HMRC know both the amount of VAT that you've charged on sales and the amount you've paid out on your own purchases.

 Once the numbers are crunched, you'll either get a bill or a rebate, depending on the difference between what you've charged and what you’ve paid.